 For a few months, Mr. Vines worked in a makeshift studio in the back portion of the Smith-Yelverton building.
 Music Maker East, in a newly renovated building that was formerly Ellis’ Soda Shop, is a welcome addition to our downtown.
 It has already attracted considerable attention and visitors, including photographers and folklorists from Mississippi, Georgia, Maryland, and France.

-In addition to Mr. Vines, the foundation has worked with local artists the Vines Sisters and Lightnin’ Wells.
+The foundation has also worked with local artists the Vines Sisters and Lightnin’ Wells.

 In February, the foundation hosted a recording session for Fat Possum Records at which several regional gospel acts were documented in studio quality audio and video.